j-oshi/Data-Analysis-Understanding-CardioGood-Fitness-Customer-Profiles-for-Market-Research/README.md

 **Additional Tips:**

 * The `requirements.txt` file likely includes libraries for PDF handling, natural language processing (NLP), and potentially interaction with an AI model (e.g., a language model API).
 * If you encounter any errors during installation, please check the version of python used.
 At the time of installing the packages. version 3.13 was used.
+Also might need to install visual studio build tools from https://visualstudio.microsoft.com/visual-cpp-build-tools.